SergeyVorobiev/M88-GameStick-Patch/README.md

 ### Write to eMMC

-1. Download, unpack and verify sha512 of [patched image](https://github.com/SergeyVorobiev/M88-GameStick-Patch/releases/download/v1.0.0/M88USER.7z).
+1. Download, unpack and verify sha512 of [patched image](https://github.com/SergeyVorobiev/M88-GameStick-Patch/releases/download/v1.0.0/M88USER.7z) or use your upgraded one.
 2. Download the [scatter](resources/m88/M88_scatter.txt) file and use it instead of empty one.
 Place your preloader, scatter and patched image in the same folder.
 3. Check the size of the image, edit if needed: